sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_onprem_data_migration.md

 In the [`cloud-data-migrations`](https://github.com/sourcegraph/cloud-data-migrations) repository:

-1. Copy the `template` directory, naming it corresponding to the customer
+1. Copy the `template/` directory, naming it corresponding to the customer
 2. For `project/`:
-   1. Fill out all `$CUSTOMER` variables and set all unset variables
+   1. Fill out all `$CUSTOMER` variables and set all unset variables in `terraform.tfvars` as documented
+   2. Commit and push your changes
-   2. Create Terraform Cloud workspace for the directory and apply
+   3. Create Terraform Cloud workspace for the directory and apply
 3. Then do the same for `resources/`, using the outputs of `project/`

 Once `resources/` has been applied, you should have outputs for a GCP bucket and a GCP service account with write-only access to it.
 Create a 1password share entry with these outputs: